radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 ### High Level Design for IRSA

-During installation, Radius should allow user to enable IRSA for AWS while conifguring AWS provider.
+Users must choose whether or not to enable IRSA during Radius installation.
 Then the user should be able to enter the roleARN associated with desired policies which will be stored as the AWS credential.

 At a high level, the full flow to setup IRSA looks as below: